juanjsebgarcia/crypto-wallet-pager/README.md

 4. Rename example_settings.json to settings.json
 5. Modify the file values as necessary

+JSON mappings can be found later in this readme

 # Scheduling the application
 Scheduling can be achieved with a cronjob.
 Visit crontab-generator.org for assitance

 Running the file outputs only to console.
 The email and sms flags are used to enable each feature.

+SMS only
-SMS eg: python deploy.py sms
+>python deploy.py sms

-Email & SMS eg: python deploy email sms
+Email & SMS
+>python deploy.py email sms

 Example cronjob to run at midday:
 >00 12 * * * /usr/bin/python3 /home/ubuntu/CryptoWalletPager/deploy.py sms email